Help

 How to change buffer/buffer order?

-whatever buffer you want to practice.
-You can rearrange them to your preferred order with
+You can change your buffer by opening the piecetype settings and double clicking whatever buffer you want to practice.
+You can rearrange them to your preferred order by dragging and dropping them.

-What are the piecetype settings
+What are the piecetype settings?

-"Cases before break" -> This is how many cases you will be shown before a break.
+Cases before break: This is how many cases you will practice before a break.
+0 means no breaks.

-"Target time" -> The time (in seconds) that you want each case to be under.
+Target time: The time (in seconds) that you want each case to be under.
 Cases that were above the target time can be practiced again after each session.

-"Amount of cases" -> The maximum amount of cases you want to have saved in the slow presets.
+Amount of cases: The maximum amount of cases you want to have saved in the slow presets.

-"Max time" -> The slowest time (in seconds) allowed to put into the slow cases.
+Max time: The slowest time (in seconds) allowed to put into the slow cases.
 This can be used to prevent cases from being stored when the time was high for external reasons, eg. you had to leave your device.

-"Include inverse cases" -> Selecting this will include the inverses of the cases you selected, eg. selecting AG will also include GA for the practice session.
+Include inverse cases: Selecting this will include the inverses of the cases you selected, eg. selecting AG will also include GA for the practice session.

-"Show next letterpair" -> This feature shows the next letterpair (or case) under the current one.
+Show next letterpair: This feature shows the next letterpair (or case) under the current one.
 This can be used to more accurately simulate real solves, where you know the next letterpair while executing the current one.

 Chart after session not shown?

-On smaller devices, the chart with all your times will not be shown due to lack
+On smaller devices, the chart with all your times will not be shown due to lack of horizontal screen space.

-Still have questions?
+I still have questions?

-"About Me" section.
-You can also send me feedback by clicking the "Feedback" button in the
+You can reach out to me directly via discord or email.
+View details in the "About Me" section.
+You can also send me feedback by clicking the "Feedback" button in the footer and filling out the form.